apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/Readme.md

 ## SPECIAL NOTE

 Due to some changes in the provisioning of Apigee Edge SaaS organizations, this callout may not successfully run in newly-provisioned organizations.
 There are new security restrictions for Java callouts that may prevent the JAR from running properly.
-Apigee is working on a built-in policy for JWT to avoid that problem.
+Native JWT support is on Apigee's product roadmap.
+This statement is not a commitment; product plans are subject to change without notice.

 ## Support